BACK

 This car has had owners in Switzerland, Fort Lauderdale (Florida) and the Netherlands (at least two).

-At the rear the double exhaust pipes strike that are not present any more on later Continentals.
+At the rear the double exhaust pipes strike that are not fitted any more on later Continentals.
 They point out the lack of a catalyst, which is confirmed by the double digit "0" on the positions 6 and 7 in the chassisnumber.

 The interior is coloured magnolia and is provided with blue piping.